ysun98/Contributions/CONTRIBUTING.md

   help on the [bioc-devel][9] mailing list.

-* Once your package builds and checks without errors or (avoidable) warnings, a _Bioconductor_ team member will be assigned as primary reviewer of your package.
+* Once your package builds and checks without errors or (avoidable) warnings, a _Bioconductor_ team member will provide a technical review of your package.
 Other _Bioconductor_ developers and users with domain expertise are encouraged to provide additional community commentary.
 Reviewers will add comments to the issue you created.